 Council may propose as Royal Fellows any member of the royal families of any country without ballot.
 Royal Fellows pay no subscription and ‘have no voice in the management of the Society’.

 The Society is a Registered Charity (no. 207237) under the Charities Act.
-Its Trustees consist of 15 members of Council, who are elected from the Fellowship.
+Members of Council are the Society's Trustees, and are elected from the Fellowship.
 Council usually meets four times a year to decide matters of policy and to review and agree recommendations of the Advisory Committees and Officers.
 Five members form a quorum.

 The election of the Society’s Council is governed by Section 4 of the Statutes and takes place at the Anniversary Meeting, the high point in the Society’s calendar held on St George’s Day or the most convenient week day adjacent to 23 April.

-At least five members of Council must retire and five replacements be elected at each Anniversary Meeting.
+At least one third of the members of Council must retire and replacements be elected at each Anniversary Meeting.